 To organize a webinar, the following equipment is necessary:

-- Computer with an Internet connection.
+- Computer or tablet with an Internet connection.

 - Webcam (for cases of video broadcasting).

 Any modern computer is basically good enough for holding webinars.
 The necessary requirement though is the latest version of Adobe Flash Player installed on that computer.
 This software is available for free here.